 The Club Español del Arbitraje (the “CEA” or the“Club”) is a Spanish nonprofit association which promotes arbitration as an alternative dispute resolution method and promotes the Spanish and Portuguese language in arbitral proceedures.
 It was established in 2005 by a group of professional specialists in international arbitration.

-The Club, chaired by Carlos de los Santos, brings together over 1000 associates from 43 countries, all of whichare experts in arbitration andhave contributed to the consolidation of a single Spanish and Portuguese arbitration community.
+The Club, chaired by Alfonso Iglesia, brings together over 1200 associates from 49 countries, all of whichare experts in arbitration andhave contributed to the consolidation of a single Spanish and Portuguese arbitration community.
 All the people specialized in this matter who share the goals of the Club, independently from their nationality and place of residence are invited to join the CEA.

 The main objectives of the Club Español del Arbitraje are the following:

 - Promote the use of arbitration among Spanish and Portuguese speaking entrepreneurs or with interests in Ibero-America.

 - Become a forum where professionals can feel comfortable debating and sharing ideas and knowledge.

 - Collaborate with the judges and the judicial systems in the study, development and application of arbitration.